 Instructions for Getting Your Input Data

-Probably the first thing to know is to not include your parents’ and siblings’ information.
-I would actually use a parent’s kit or the farthest back ancestor you have tested, if applicable.
+Probably the first thing to know is that you shouldn’t include shared cM values for your parents’ or full-siblings’ kits.
+Although, if your parent has tested, you’d probably want to use their kit or that from the farthest-back tested ancestor for the side of the family you’re investigating.
 You can also delete any other matches that are very close if you want to see clusters from farther back ancestors.

 Open a new spreadsheet to make your edges input.
 Copy and paste your own kit number into the second row of the first column.
 Now paste it again beneath that–into the third row of the first column.
 (Don’t drag down the first one to populate the second because it may increment your kit number by 1.)
 Go back to the nodes file you made in Step 1.
 Copy and paste all three of those columns into the second to fourth columns of the edges spreadsheet, beginning in row 2.
 Now delete the whole names column and let the total cM column move over one column to the left.
 Type the column labels into the first four columns of the first row: Source, Target, Weight, Type.
 Under Source, you should currently have your own kit number listed twice; under Target, all of your matches’ kit numbers; under Weight, all of the total cM values.
 Type “Undirected” into the first cell under Type.
 Now select the two cells where your kit number is listed.
 Drag that selection all the way down to the end of where your 3,000 matches are listed.
 Don’t bother dragging down the “Undirected” values yet, as we have more data to put into the spreadsheet still.